wodby/docs/stacks/configuration.md

 To apply changes you must [redeploy](redeployment.md) your stack.

+## Resources

+You can configure resources (Memory and CPU) requests and limits per container.

+Request is a minimum amount of RAM (in megabytes) and/or CPU (in cores) that must be available on the server in order to deploy a container.
+A container with CPU request equal to `0.5` cores is guaranteed half as much CPU as one that asks for 1 CPU.
+CPU is always requested as an absolute quantity, never as a relative quantity; 0.1 is the same amount of CPU on a single-core, dual-core, or 48-core machine.

+The amount of available resources on a server is NOT defined by the actual (real) resources usage but calculated as a difference between total server resources and total resources requests of all containers deployed to this server.

+Limit is the maximum of resources that container allowed to consume.
+If a container reaches the limit of RAM it will start using swap space (if available), if swapping disabled the container will be terminated.
+If it is restartable, it will be restarted, as with any other type of runtime failure.

+CPU limit is the total amount of CPU time that a container can use every 100ms.
+A container cannot use more than its share of CPU time during this interval, it will not be killed for excessive CPU usage.

+If you specify a limit without specifying a request, the request will be set equal to the limit.

+## Ports

+You can publish container ports via two methods: via edge (controlled under Domains tab) and set a dynamic high port (generated port can be found on a service page).

 ## Custom Docker Image

 If changes you need to make can't be done via environment variables there's always an option to use a custom docker image: